Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/create-and-verify-alarm/create-and-verify-alarm.md

     * -l : source to be associated with the uploaded file (Livelab_source was created in **Task: 5**)
     * -n : name of upload (Give any name)

-7. Script will ask for index of a list of compartments where to upload file, make sure the source, log group is in same compartment.
+7. Script will ask for an index of compartment where to upload file.
+Make sure the source and log group are in the same compartment.

-8. Script will ask for index of log group present in the compartment, if there are no log groups, it will ask to create a new log group, type **"y"**.
+8. Script will ask for an index of the log group present in the compartment.
+If there are no log groups, it will ask to create a new log group, enter **"y"**.

-9. If you entered **"y"**, then, repeat the **Step 5 and Step 6**, you will see a log group named **Live Labs Log Group** created, give its index 0.
+9. If you entered **"y"**, repeat the **Step 5 and Step 6**, and you will see a log group named **Live Labs Log Group** created, provide the index 0 in OCI Shell.

 10. The file will get uploaded.